Coloring for children

 One review, one working day

-All in all it takes about 8 to 10 hours, roughly estimated, that I’m working on photo editing, video editing, writing, translating and posting it all on the websites, for just one single review.
+All in all it takes about 5 to 10 hours, roughly estimated, that I’m working on photo editing, video editing, writing, and posting it online, for just one single review.
 And that’s apart from coloring the 3 to 4 drawings per review!
 And in exchange for that I receive a free review copy of the coloring book from the client, often the publisher or author.

 Adults are my target audience